 Can I Plug My Space Heater Into An Extension Cord?

-Yes, you can plug a space heater into an extension cord.
-However, using any ordinary extension cord for this purpose exposes your home to unwanted risks.
-Therefore, it’s important to choose the ideal extension cord that’s specifically built to power such heavy-duty appliances.
+No, you shouldn’t plug a space heater into an extension cord.
+Using any extension cord for this purpose exposes your home to unwanted risks.
+Therefore, it’s better not to use an extension cord with a space heater.

 If multiple devices are plugged into the extension cord, the risks increase.
 The cord might melt, causing a short circuit or starting a fire.
 Therefore, one must be extra careful while using an extension cord to power a space heater.